justbennet/pyregress/docs/index.md

        [ 6.5, 61. ],
        [ 7. , 62. ]])
 ```
 We now have some data -- seven rows of two numbers -- in a variable called `data`.

+### Exploring NumPy arrays

 When we display the values by typing the variable name and pressing Return, NumPy tells us that it is an _array_, which is the basic data type for NumPy.
 You'll see that there are a lot of brackets and parentheses in that display.
 Before we go much further, we should look at what those mean and what is stored in an array.

 Let's start by looking at the middle row: `[ 5.5, 51. ],`.
 It is enclosed in brackets, which indicates that it is an array in its own right, and in this case it has one _dimension_, which looks here like a row, and it contains two numbers, 5.5 and 51.
 The numbers inside the array are separated from each other when the array is printed by commas, just as you can see that the arrays that make up data are separated from each other by commas.